Click on the links below for answers to commonly asked questions

 Yes.
 Create or edit assignment, and select Change Scan settings.
 Then, you can toggle off the AI Content Detection.

-Can I integrate the assignment rubric in a D2L Copyleaks assignment?
+Can I integrate the assignment rubric in a Canvas Copyleaks assignment?

 -